gowtham-2oo5/nyxie-bot/legal/terms-of-service.md

 # Terms of Service

-**Last updated:** May 4, 2026
+**Last updated:** May 5, 2026

 By using Nyxie ("the Bot"), you agree to these terms.

 ## Description
-Nyxie is a Discord bot that provides ranked leaderboards, 1v1 challenges, tournaments, and server management features.
+Nyxie is a Discord bot that provides ranked leaderboards, 1v1 challenges, tournaments, AI-powered chat, and server management features.

 ## Eligibility
 You must be at least 13 years old and comply with Discord's Terms of Service to use Nyxie.